HMS Ruby (1776): Service history

 On arrival Smith arranged for the Portuguese Royal Family, all the serviceable Portuguese fleet and 20 armed merchantmen to leave for Brazil, which they did on 29 October.
 Smith and his squadron accompanied them part of the way, leaving Marlborough, London, Monarch and Bedford to escort the fleet to Brazil.

-On 30 October a Russian squadron under Admiral Seniavin entered Lisbon, where they became blockaded by the return of Smith's squadron.
+On 30 October a Russian squadron under Admiral Senyavin entered Lisbon, where they became blockaded by the return of Smith's squadron.

 A few days after the Tsar's hostile declaration became known in London, five ships left Portsmouth to reinforce the blockade.
-These were the Ganges Defence and Alfred (74s) and Ruby and Agamemnon (64s).
+These were the Ganges, Defence and Alfred (74s) with Ruby and Agamemnon (64s).
 On arrival at the Tagus they enabled the Foudroyant, Conqueror and Plantagenet to leave for Cadiz.

 The blockade continued for some time, as evidenced by this extract from a letter written by a seaman, John Williams, on board HMS Ruby off Lisbon in June 1808 :

 "We are at present at anchor at the mouth of the harbour in sight of our Enemies.
 We are in sight of all of their Shipping with a naked eye there is of them 13 Saile of the Line of Battle Ships & 25 Sloops and Brigs of War all the Gun Boats we do not know the number of them.
 We are only 10 Saile of the Line and 2 Frigates 2 Sloops and Brigs.
 There is very heavy Batteries which the French has got the possession of them one of them has mounted as many heavy guns as there is Days in a year.
 We expect orders to go in Every Day So Dear Brother Remember me in your prayer."

 All seems to have gone well, since on 15 October 1808 John Williams again wrote home from HMS Ruby at Spithead.